islom-valiyev/Philosophers_42/README.md

 • When a philosopher has finished eating, they put their forks back on the table and start sleeping.
 Once awake, they start thinking again.
-The simulation stops when a philosopher dies of starvation.
+The simulation stops when a philosopher dies of starvation .

 • Every philosopher needs to eat and should never starve.